JeremiahDavid/glue/docs/gtm-product-mfg-distribution.md

 ### 6. Data access & fit (5 min)

-19. **Could you get a NetSuite export and QuickBooks access to a pilot partner within a week?** Who approves?
+20. **Could you get API access or standard exports for the relevant system modules within a week?** Who approves?
-20. **Refresh need** — is yesterday's data good enough, or do you need same-day?
+21. **Refresh need** — is yesterday's data good enough, or do you need same-day?
-21. **What would make a 2-week pilot an obvious success?** What would make it a waste?
+22. **What would make a 2-week pilot an obvious success?** What would make it a waste?

 ---

 ### 7. Close (2 min)

-> Based on what you shared, the highest-value starting point is usually a **daily list of what shipped but isn't in QuickBooks** — ranked by dollars.
-Does that match your world, or is something else more urgent?
+> Based on what you shared, the highest-value starting point may be a **daily list of fulfillment, billing, inventory, or margin exceptions** ranked by dollars.
+Which recurring queue would remove the most risk or manual work?

-**Next step:** Data source assessment + pilot proposal (SKU-1 scope)
+**Next step:** Data source assessment + one-Signal pilot proposal

 ---